 The JPMorgan Chase Institute also showed that 58 percent of consumer spending took place at small businesses within Detroit.
 Additionally, there are approximately 32,000 minority-owned small businesses in Detroit, according to the U.S. Census which ranks Detroit as the fourth largest U.S. city for the number of minority-owned businesses.

-“Detroit’s flourishing small business community is one of the most important drivers of an inclusive economy for the city,” said Janis Bowdler, Head of Small Business Initiatives, JPMorgan Chase.
+“Detroit’s flourishing small business community is one of the most important drivers of an inclusive economy for the city,” said Janis Bowdler, Head of Global Philanthropy, JPMorgan Chase.
 “We are especially proud to help the city’s entrepreneurs of color connect to the capital and resources they need to grow and thrive.
 The success of the city’s small businesses is driving neighborhood renaissance and creating vibrant urban corridors and local jobs.
 We look forward to continuing our partnership with the city’s many excellent nonprofits working hard to support Detroit’s entrepreneurial ecosystem.”

 JPMorgan Chase’s new small business investments include: